 - Bring tiger balm.

 - Invest in a nice yoga bag as you will be carrying your mat everywhere.
 Preferably with a few pockets for sunscreen, snacks and your refillable water bottle.
+I love this one from Gaiam.

 - The food is amazing so try to make time to stop by the vendors.